-The goal of the Advancing Green Chemistry Education project group is to embed green chemistry in academic and professional education across supply chains to build a field of professionals with a strong understanding of the nexus between chemistry, product design, and sustainability.
+The goal of the GC3 Advancing Green Chemistry Education initiative is to embed green chemistry in academic and professional education to build a field of professionals with a strong understanding of the nexus between chemistry, product design, and sustainability.

 The vast majority of chemistry students receive little or no education in how chemical design may affect health or sustainability.
 Similarly, most industrial chemists, designers, and business managers have received little training in green chemistry, toxicology, lifecycle evaluation, or sustainability.
-For green chemistry to thrive, there is a need for professionals who are well-educated in green chemistry concepts, including green chemical design, toxicology, lifecycle evaluation, and environmental policy.
-The lack of such education can present a barrier to advancing green chemistry within firms and supply chains, especially when price and performance may take precedent over environmental impacts.
+For green chemistry to thrive there is a need for professionals who are well-educated in green chemistry concepts, including green chemical design, toxicology, lifecycle evaluation, and environmental policy.
+The lack of such education can present a barrier to advancing green chemistry within firms and supply chains.
 Companies increasingly want chemists, engineers, designers and business managers who have sustainability knowledge.

-Careers in Green Chemistry - Professionals working in different sectors of industry discuss how they got to where they are, how they use green chemistry, and what they would recommend to early-career scientists seeking careers in the field.
+The GC3 periodically hosts webinars with Beyond Benign to provide students and early career professionals an introduction to different positions in industry that incorporate green chemistry.
+In these webinars, professionals working in different sectors of industry discuss their career paths, how they use green chemistry, and what they would recommend to early-career scientists seeking careers in the green chemistry field.

 Additional GC3 Webinars